iamimran96/nest-graphql/README.md

 # NestJS GraphQL API

-A GraphQL API built with NestJS and TypeScript, featuring user management and settings.
+A GraphQL API built with NestJS and TypeScript, featuring user management with PostgreSQL database integration.

 ## Description

-This project demonstrates a NestJS application with GraphQL integration, implementing queries, mutations, and field resolvers for user management.
+This project demonstrates a NestJS application with GraphQL integration using Apollo Server, implementing queries, mutations, and field resolvers for user management.
+It uses TypeORM for database operations with PostgreSQL.

+## Prerequisites

+- Node.js (v18 or higher)
+- PostgreSQL database
+- pnpm package manager

+## Database Setup

+Create a PostgreSQL database with the following configuration (or update [app.module.ts](src/app.module.ts) with your settings):

+- **Host:** localhost
+- **Port:** 5432
+- **Username:** postgres
+- **Password:** root
+- **Database:** nest-graphql
+- **Schema:** public

-## Project setup
+## Project Setup

 ```bash
 $ pnpm install
 ```

-## Compile and run the project
+## Compile and Run the Project

 ```bash
 # development